Connecting-Africa (C-A) is a service that provides access to African research information produced worldwide.

 Connecting-Africa is supported by the Netherlands African Studies Association (NVAS).
 The NVAS was set up in 1997 to provide a scientific forum for Africanists working in the Netherlands.
 It aims to promote and coordinate the study of the social sciences on Africa by maintaining close links with universities and research institutes.

-The African Studies Centre in Leiden, The Netherlands, facilitates Connecting-Africa by providing technical maintenance.
-Staff of the ASC Library, Information and Documentation Department are responsible for the evaluation and selection of digital resources for inclusion in Connecting-Africa.
+The African Studies Centre Leiden in The Netherlands, facilitates Connecting-Africa by providing technical maintenance.
+Staff of the ASCL Library, Information and Documentation Department are responsible for the evaluation and selection of digital resources for inclusion in Connecting-Africa.
 This is an ongoing process, and new records are added each month.
-The expert section of Connecting-Africa is maintained by the ASC Secretariat.
+The expert section of Connecting-Africa is maintained by the ASCL Secretariat.

 The development of Connecting-Africa has been made possible by funding from: